Adriatic Highway

 The Adriatic Highway (Jadranska magistrala) is a road that stretches along the eastern coast of the Adriatic Sea and is part of the European route E65.
 The road passes through Croatia, with smaller stretches through Bosnia and Herzegovina and Montenegro and ends at the Montenegro-Albania border.
 It is an undivided two-lane road for almost its entire length, with the exception of a short stretch through Zadar and a 24 km dual-carriageway section from Plano (Trogir) to the southeast suburbs of Split.
 It was planned in the 1930s and built in the 50s and 60s.
 The dual carriageway is planned to be extended further southeast to Omiš.
-Completion of the Adriatic Ionian motorway is proposed in order to replace the Adriatic highway as a high-performance road transport route along the Adriatic coast.
+Completion of the Adriatic Ionian motorway is proposed in order to replace Adriatic Highway as a high-performance road transport route along the Adriatic coast.

 Sections

-Adriatic Highway runs along the east coast of the Adriatic Sea and passes through three countries: Croatia, Bosnia and Herzegovina and Montenegro.
+The Adriatic Highway runs along the east coast of the Adriatic Sea, passing through three countries: Croatia, Bosnia and Herzegovina and Montenegro.
 Most of the highway is located in Croatia.